 Will low carb green smoothies spike my blood sugar?

-Many ingredients suggested for smoothies, like fruits, have a high glycemic index.
+Many ingredients suggested for smoothies, like fruits (banana and pineapple), have a high glycemic index.
 This means they will spike your blood sugar and insulin levels almost immediately.
 This is the exact opposite of what you are striving for on a low-carb diet.

 In addition, I prefer coconut milk in my smoothies.
 Not only does it create the creamiest smoothie ever, but it adds more healthy fats and is very low in carbs.
 And less but not least, you can add some keto chocolate in your smoothies too.
 It’s so good.
 Take a look at these Keto Chocolate Smoothie and Keto Avocado Green Smoothie I made few weeks ago.

 Are protein smoothies good for weight loss?